-- Student teachers' self-efficacy were generally improved after supervisors used video reflection via iPads. - ▶ Both supervisors and students showed positive attitudes toward using video reflection. - Current findings have implications for teacherstraining institutions and school principals in relation to the use of video reflection for improving teachers'
+- Student teachers' self-efficacy were improved in general after supervisors used iPads. - Both supervisors and students showed positive attitudes toward using iPads for improving teaching practice. - Current findings have implications for teacherstraining institutions and school principals in relation to the use of video reflection for improving teachers'